Frequently Asked Questions

 - Save your work on a USB memory stick

 Yes you can.
 We have installed USB extension cables to make this easier for you.

 Yes - but the courses available to you depend on whether or not you are an undergraduate student or a postgraduate student.

 The ECDL training mentioned above is also available to postgraduate students.
-Fruther more postgraduates can attend the offered by the Computer Training Centre.
-Details of the Computer Training Centre's can be found on their website.
+Fruther more postgraduates can attend the class room training offered by the Computer Training Centre.
+Details of the Computer Training Centre's timetable can be found on their website.